'Warrior Nun' Filming Locations Will Make A Great Travel Itinerary... Someday

 Advertisement

 While this certainly sounds like a show fit for globetrotting, just about all the action takes place in and around the same locations in Spain.
-Here are just some locations you’re going to want to add to your list of travel destinations whenever we can start traveling again.
-In the meantime, enjoy traveling vicariously through Ava's adventures.
+Here are just some locations you’re going to want to add to your list of travel destination whenever you feel comfortable travelling again.
+In the meantime, enjoy travelling vicariously through Ava's adventures.

 Marbella Club Hotel & Villa del Mar